ScalaIO/scala.io_web_main/en/events/write-you-a-lisp-in-scala.md

 speaker: stefan-chis
 topic:
 level: beginner
-language: fr
+language: en
 ---

-Learn how to build an external DSL.
-Learn what parser combinators are and what they are good for.
-Incrementally build a Lisp language.
+Learn how to build an external DSL (Domain Specific Languages).
+When used judiciously a DSL offers advantages like expressivity, higher level of abstraction, simplified development.
+In this talk, we'll look at implementing a mini language.
+By way of code examples, we'll show how to incrementally build a Lisp dialect on top of Scala:

+* Parsing code with combinator parsers
+* Defining datatypes and functions
+* Evaluating expressions
+* Implementing Higher order functions

+By the end of the talk, you'll know to use (and abuse) DSLs.